 I have degrees in Violin, Viola and Vocal Performance, that I earned while on full scholarship for music.
 I started violin as a young child with the Suzuki Method and later added viola.
 I began singing professional gigs while still i

 n high school, and was the youngest member ever with the Milwaukee Symphony Orchestra Chorus at 17.
 I also have extensive experience singing in non-classical groups and bands and am comfortable performing and teaching musical theater, pop, country, opera, operetta, and church music.
 With solid vocal technique my students are able to cross genres with ease, and sing whatever inspires them musically.

-I currently sing with the San Diego Master Chorale and the San Diego Symphony.
+I currently play viola with the La Jolla Symphony, and have sung with the San Diego Master Chorale and the San Diego Symphony.
 I was concertmaster in several symphony orchestras and have played as section leader for viola in numerous groups.
 I also play in and manage a string quartet and am also currently coaching small group string ensembles.
 My siblings and I have played in our family string quartet for over 20 years, and still perform together.
 Most recently I was chosen to record a new song Glow for Disneyland's California Adventure World of Color Winter Dreams.